krateoplatformops/snowplow/howto/restactions.md

 ## Overview

+The `RESTAction` is a Krateo PlatformOps resource that enables users to **declaratively define one or more REST API calls** within Kubernetes.

+It allows you to chain HTTP requests, handle dependencies between them, extract data, and use filters to process results — all through a Kubernetes-native manifest.

+This approach is particularly useful for integrating external systems or Kubernetes APIs into workflows managed by Krateo PlatformOps.

 > `RESTAction` defines one or more declarative HTTP (REST) calls that can optionally depend on other calls.

 It allows you to orchestrate a chain of API requests across multiple endpoints using Kubernetes resources.

 A `RESTAction` resource declaratively defines one or more HTTP calls (`spec.api`) that can depend on each other.

 Each call can produce a JSON response that becomes part of a **shared global context**, enabling subsequent calls to reference previous results using **JQ expressions**, iterators, and filters.

 To fully leverage these advanced capabilities — such as resolving JQ expressions, using custom JQ functions or modules, and managing interdependent API calls — the `RESTAction` must be executed through the `snowplow` service endpoint (`/call`).